kevinbirch/sched/README.md

 ![event form](https://raw.github.com/kevinbirch/sched/master/images/sched-event-full.png)

+The end date/time for the event will be calculated from the start date plus the value of the duration.
+The field accepts decimal values, so .25 is 15 minutes and 1.5 is an hour and a half (the default is 1.0 - one hour).
 By default, an alarm is created 15 minutes before the start time of the event, except for all day events which have a default alarm of 9:00AM of the start day.
 The various default values for these options can all be configured in the preferences.

 Please note the following: